Piturnah/gex/CONTRIBUTING.md

 A welcome way to help is by submitting a [Pull Request](https://github.com/Piturnah/gex/pulls) into the repository.
 I am happy to review PRs and will do my best to work with you to get it merged.
 Simple PRs are also appreciated, such as things like fixiing tpyos.
 I encourage you to submit a PR if possible as it greatly speeds up the process of making the change you want to see.

+If you want to contribute code but don't already have a feature or bug fix in mind, check out the [issue tracker](https://github.com/Piturnah/gex/issues)!
+Optionally leave a comment saying you'd like to give a particular issue a go at resolving.

 To avoid style and linter nitpicks, before submitting your PR please make sure you have run the following commands:

 ```console